It's Crit Time Again!

 Just to be clear, I'm not personally critiquing anything in this group.
-This is for folks who are looking for critique partners or critique groups for more than just "I need some eyes on this before I submit it to an agent" type critiques.
+This is for writers who are looking for critique partners or critique groups for more than just "I need some eyes on this before I submit it to an agent" type critiques.
 I'm solely a facilitator to help people connect without having to post their email addresses online, which some folks are hesitant to do.

 How This Works